juhasev/sample-ninja-help/edit-project-links-entry-link.md

 /projects?country=US&project_id=10&region=2

-#### Step 3 - Calculate hash appending the secret
+#### Step 3 - Append the secret at the end of the URL

+/projects?country=US&project_id=10&region=2MySecretPasscode

+### Step 4 - Calculate hash

 PHP example using built-in hash function (https://www.php.net/manual/en/function.hash.php) with secret **MySecretPasscode**

 ```
 $hash = hash($algorithm, $hashableUrl . $secret)
 $hash = hash('SHA256','/projects?country=US&project_id=10&region=2MySecretPasscode');

+echo $hash // 18f3b4c68014e18a539a80916a937ac61d9a96303cd4f1b66a91c7e7f5afef8f
 ```

-#### Step 4 - Verify hash parameter
+#### Step 4 - Verify hash parameter supplied by SN matches your calculated hash

-When you receive link you must verify that the Sample Ninja supplied hash is correct.
 These examples use real computed hash values so that you can verify your own hash calculations against these examples:

 Example: Hash result using **SHA-1** algorithm with secret **MySecretPasscode**